How Zinc Is Essential to Our Overall Health

 How Zinc Is an Important Nutrient

-By considering the fact that zinc is an intracellular element the total 2g of zinc is 60% taken up by the skeletal muscles and the rest of the 40% is found in the bones.
-As a molecule, it is involved in various enzymatic processes, oxidation reactions, gene expression, signaling, and nerve modulation.
+Given that zinc is an intracellular element, 60% of the total 2g of zinc is taken up by the skeletal muscles, and the rest, 40%, is found in the bones.
+As a molecule, zinc is involved in various enzymatic processes, oxidation reactions, gene expression, signaling, and nerve modulation.

-The best natural sources of zinc in our daily diet include whole grains, dairy products, red meat, oysters, green leafy vegetables, firm tofu, shellfish, hemp seeds, pumpkin seeds, lentils, mushrooms, and among nuts almonds and cashews are fortified with zinc.
+The best natural sources of zinc in our daily diet include whole grains, dairy products, red meat, oysters, green leafy vegetables, firm tofu, shellfish, hemp seeds, pumpkin seeds, lentils, mushrooms, nuts, almonds, and cashews are fortified with zinc.

 Zinc Health Benefits to the Human Body